Condition Analysis

 Contributing Factors

-The north-facing aspect receives negligible direct sunlight even in April, removing the most effective drying mechanism.
+N/NW orientation receives minimal direct sunlight even in summer, removing the single most effective drying mechanism.

 Recommendations